Creating a Custom Docker Image

 Dockerfiles are normally versioned, as well as the files that are copied to the images.

-Once an image is built, it can be pushed to a Docker registry.
+Once an image is built, it can be pushed to a containter registry.
 Whenever an image is needed on a host to start containers from it, it is pulled from the registry.

-The default registry for Docker images is Docker Hub.
-It contains images created by both the Docker team and the community.
+A default container registry for OCI images is Docker Hub.
+It contains images created by both the Docker Library team and the community.
 Any individual or organization can open an account and push images to Docker Hub.
 Most Docker images are open source: the Dockerfiles and the needed files to build the images are usually on GitHub.

 It is also possible to setup a self-hosted registry.
 Images can be pushed to that registry and pulled from it, instead of using Docker Hub.
 If the registry is not publicly accessible, it can be used to store images used by the organization without making them publicly available.